Pottery: Africa

-The oldest pottery in the world outside of east Asia can be found in Africa.
+The oldest pottery in the world outside of East Asia can be found in Africa.
 In 2007, Swiss archaeologists discovered pieces of some of the oldest pottery in Africa at Ounjougou in the central region of Mali, dating to at least 9,400 BC.
 Excavations in the Bosumpra Cave on the Kwahu Plateau in southeastern Ghana, have revealed well-manufactured pottery using a variety of surface decoration techniques dating from the early tenth millennium cal.
 BC.
 Following the emergence of pottery traditions in the Ounjougou region of Mali around 11,900 BP and in the Bosumpra region of Ghana soon after, ceramics later arrived in the Iho Eleru region of Nigeria.
 In later periods, a relationship of the introduction of pot-making in some parts of Sub-Saharan Africa with the spread of Bantu languages has been long recognized, although the details remain controversial and awaiting further research, and no consensus has been reached.

 Use of pottery was then found in the Bir Kiseiba region, with a surplus of pottery shards dated roughly 9,300 BC.
-Archeological digs around Sub-Saharan Africa have continued to bring more history of ceramic use to light, including pottery shards found in Ravin de la Mouche, which were carbon dated to roughly 7,500 BC.
-After 8,000 BC the prevalence of ceramics in Sub-Saharan Africa surged, becoming a continent wide phenomenon.
+Archeological digs around Sub-Saharan Africa have continued to bring more history of ceramic use to light, including pottery shards found in Ravin de la Mouche, which were carbon-dated to roughly 7,500 BC.
+After 8,000 BC, the prevalence of ceramics in Sub-Saharan Africa surged, becoming a continent-wide phenomenon.

 Oceania

-Pottery has been found in archaeological sites across the islands of Oceania, attributed to an ancient archaeological culture called the Lapita.
-Another form of pottery called Plainware is found throughout sites of Oceania.
+Pottery has been found at archaeological sites across the islands of Oceania and is attributed to an ancient culture known as the Lapita.
+Another form of pottery, called Plainware, is found at sites throughout Oceania.
 The relationship between Lapita pottery and Plainware is not altogether clear.
-The need for pottery eventually diminished with settlement of islands further east towards Polynesia as peoples there adapted to cooking using earth ovens.
+The need for pottery eventually diminished with the settlement of islands farther east into Polynesia, as people there adapted to cooking with earth ovens.

 The Indigenous Australians never developed pottery.
 After Europeans came to Australia and settled, they found deposits of clay which were analysed by English potters as excellent for making pottery.
-Less than 20 years later, Europeans came to Australia and began creating pottery.
-Since then, ceramic manufacturing, mass-produced pottery and studio pottery have flourished in Australia.
+Less than 20 years later, Europeans arrived in Australia and began making pottery.
+Since then, ceramic manufacturing, mass-produced pottery, and studio pottery have flourished in Australia.